+5.1.6.20.
+Accessibility Requirements:

-- 5.1.6.18.
-Accessibility Requirements: - 5.1.6.18.1.
-Pursuant the Conciliation and Voluntary Compliance Agreement (VCA), all Applicants must comply with the following accessibility requirements: - Twelve percent (12%) of the total ground floor and/or elevator-serviced unit inventory must be made fully mobility-accessible under the 2010 ADA Standards and, wherever applicable, the UFAS; and - Three percent (3%) of the unit inventory must be made sensory-accessible under the 2010 ADA Standards and, wherever applicable, the UFAS. - 5.1.6.18.2.
+- 5.1.6.20.1.
+Pursuant the Conciliation and Voluntary Compliance Agreement (VCA)5, all Applicants must comply with the following accessibility requirements: - Twelve percent (12%) of the total ground floor and/or elevator-serviced unit inventory must be made fully mobility-accessible under the 2010 ADA Standards and, wherever applicable, the UFAS; and - Three percent (3%) of the unit inventory must be made sensory-accessible under the 2010 ADA Standards and, wherever applicable, the UFAS. - 5.1.6.20.2.
 Prior to commencing construction, the Applicant shall provide the following: - Final drawings of the proposed new construction and/or rehabilitation, including a site plan, building elevations, and unit floor plans, must be provided.
-The project designer shall certify that the development will comply with the accessibility requirements of the FHA and, wherever applicable, the 2010 ADA Standards and UFAS. - Proof of professional liability insurance covering the project's designer for an amount not less than ten percent (10%) of the estimated construction cost, in case of negligence. - Proof of payment and performance or surety bond for one hundred percent (100%) of the construction contract. - A signed certification from a qualified architect and/or engineer retained for the accessibility inspection of the new construction and/or project rehabilitation must be provided as verification that covered units and project common areas comply with the structural accessibility mandates of the FHA and, wherever applicable, the 2010 ADA Standards and UFAS. - 5.1.6.18.3.
+The project designer shall certify that the development will comply with the accessibility requirements of the FHA and, wherever applicable, the 2010 ADA Standards and UFAS. - Proof of professional liability insurance covering the project's designer for an amount not less than ten percent (10%) of the estimated construction cost, in case of negligence. - Proof of payment and performance or surety bond for one hundred percent (100%) of the construction contract. - A signed certification from a qualified architect and/or engineer retained for the accessibility inspection of the new construction and/or project rehabilitation must be provided as verification that covered units and project common areas comply with the structural accessibility mandates of the FHA and, wherever applicable, the 2010 ADA Standards and UFAS. - 5.1.6.20.3.
 The Authority will verify the project applications for compliance with accessibility requirements as part of the Technical Review, which is required as a prerequisite to any reservation and/or award.
-The Authority will also cause the Applicant to comply with (a) Davis- Bacon and related acts (40 U.S.C. §§ 276a-276a-7; (b) Contract Work Hours and Safety Standards Act (40 U.S.C. §§ 327-333); (c) Copeland (Anti-Kickback) Act (18 U.S.C. § 874/40 U.S.C. § 276c); (d) Fair Labor Standards Act of 1938, as amended (29 U.S.C. § 201, et seq.); and (e) Section 3 of the Housing and Urban Development Act of 1968, as amended, 12 U.S.C. §1701U.
+The Authority will also cause the Applicant to comply with (a) Davis- Bacon and related acts (40 U.S.C. §§ 276a-276a-7; (b) Contract Work Hours and Safety Standards Act (40 U.S.C. § 874/40 U.S.C. § 276c); (d) Fair Labor

-&lt;sup>5 Conciliation Agreement and Voluntary Compliance Agreement between HUD and Alicea Cruz, Wanda L. and Égida Vistas del Río, et. al., Section 18(a) (2016).
+5 Conciliation Agreement and Voluntary Compliance Agreement between HUD and Alicea Cruz, Wanda L. and Égida Vistas del Río, et. al., Section 18(a) (2016).